AntoineParat/Jasmine-testing/README.md

 ## Installation

-Browse the folder and open the index.html file
+Clone or download, then browse the folder and open the index.html file

 ## How does it run ?